Skip to content

 db.execute("CREATE (n:Person {name: 'Vincent'})") # Commits immediately

-Grafeo implements Snapshot Isolation (SI), a widely-used isolation level that provides strong consistency while maintaining high concurrency.
+Grafeo's default isolation level is Snapshot Isolation (SI), which provides strong consistency while maintaining high concurrency.

 Guarantees